X

 Should I remove strawberry runners?

 Yes, especially when plants are young or stressed.
-Removing runners helps the plant put more energy into roots and fruit instead of making new plants.
+Removing runners helps the plant put more energy into its roots and fruit rather than producing new plants.

 Can I grow strawberries in hanging baskets?